 Flowers are not appropriate for most Jewish funerals.
 Rather, making a donation to a charity or Jewish organization is appreciated.
 Food, preferably kosher, is welcome.

 For Jews, the initial mourning period lasts seven days and is called Shiva (Hebrew for seven).
 During this time, it is appropriate to visit the home of the bereaved.
 There, the family may practice traditions that may include: covering mirrors; burning memorial candles; or wearing the black ribbon that was cut.
 Men do not shave, women do not wear makeup, and couples refrain from intimacy.
 This break from daily routine symbolizes the disruption that death has brought to their lives and demonstrates grief through self-sacrifice.

 Twice a day, the bereaved pray for their loved one.
-They usually return to work in week, but the mourning period may last a year.
-On the first anniversary of the death, they attend a service and unveil the tombstone at graveside.
+They usually return to work within a week but the mourning period may last as long as a year.
+On the first anniversary of the death, the bereaved attend a service and unveil the tombstone at grave side.